 FAQ 6 I am eligible for block exemptions as my actuarial average was greater than 65%.
-However I did not get all available exemptions due to illness.
+However, I did not get all available exemptions due to illness.
 Can I resit the exam(s) for exemption while I do my MSc project (or other form of assessment)?

-No, the IFoA will not allow this.
+No, this is not possible.